 In 2013/14 Susan attended as one of six international filmmakers the 27th session of Cinéfondation Residence of Festival de Cannes where she developed her first feature film DIE DEFEKTE KATZE.
 In 2015 she took part at Berlinale Talents Training Programme.

 DIE DEFEKTE KATZE / A DYSFUNCTIONAL CAT premiered at 68.
 Berlin International Film Festival (Perspektive Deutsches Kino) in February 2018 and was screened at numerous international film festivals e.g. the Shanghai International Film Festival.
-In November 2018 Susan Gordanshekan received for DIE DEFEKTE KATZE the German Director's Award METROPOLIS for the best debut feature film.
+The Film was released in German Cinemas in October 2018.
+Susan Gordanshekan received for DIE DEFEKTE KATZE the German Director's Award METROPOLIS as the best newcomer director.

 2003 Kann man Musik sehen?/Can you see music? (documentary, 53 min)